Hello, and welcome.

 This is a place for people who are emotional sensitive and intense.

 We live in a culture that does not fully understand or embrace this unique trait; intense and passionate individuals are told that they are ‘too much', ‘too sensitive’, 'too overbearing', 'too dramatic', or ‘too emotional’.
 Many find themselves being misunderstood, plagued by shame or self- judgement, and not being able to reach their full potential.

-Our goal is to help you answer these questions:
+My goal is to help you answer these questions:

 Is there something wrong with me?

 How does being emotionally intense explain my life?

 How do I fulfil my potential?

 DO YOU FEEL AND LIVE MORE INTENSELY THAN OTHERS?

 Emotional Intensity can be expressed and experienced in different ways, for a full description, see here.